 Depending on who your audience is in a global business, lead with some of the overseas compliance examples.
 For example, in the area of privacy protection, it is not the U.S. that has taken the lead in setting rules or establishing compliance standards.
 In this area companies around the world are struggling with how to meet European, not American, legal requirements.
 In addressing an audience in Europe, there is no need to lead with stories about Enron and WorldCom when they have their own tales of woe in Parmalat and Shell.
 In the area of antitrust enforcement, while the Americans hold the record for the largest antitrust fine ($500 million), EU enforcers are not far behind, and have the ability to impose fines equal to 10 percent of a company’s world turnover.
 The American anti-bribery law, the FCPA, may have been the first, but an international treaty accepted by OECD members and other major trading nations has made this a global restriction.
 For example, in one recent case of alleged bribery in Kazakhstan, it was the Swiss bankers who broke news of suspicious activity.
 So if you are called upon to convince a headquarters in Amsterdam, or address sales people in Japan, do your research and come prepared to talk about examples in the countries where they do business, and not just the United States.

 Once you have convinced your audience that the enforcement risks are universal, you can then explain to them that compliance and ethics programs are also part of the global scene.
 One of the most firmly established examples is in Australia.
 There the Australian Standards organization has promulgated a detailed standard on compliance and ethics programs, AS 3806.
-The Australasian Compliance Institute, a membership organization dedicated to the promotion of effective compliance and ethics programs, has as many members as the United States’ ECOA, in a country with only 19 million people.
+The Australasian Compliance Institute, a membership organization dedicated to the promotion of effective compliance and ethics programs, has more than 2,000 members in a country with only 19 million people.
 These compliance initiatives are strongly supported by the government, particularly by the ACCC, the competition law and consumer protection enforcement arm.
 Other examples stand out in places like Canada, the EU, and South Africa.

 In Canada, the Canadian Competition Bureau has issued standards it will look to in assessing the bona fides of a company’s compliance and ethics program.
 Canadian privacy legislation sets out minimum required standards for privacy compliance and ethics programs.
 In South Africa, a prominent report on corporate governance, the King II report, has embraced compliance and ethics programs.
 Subsequently the Johannesburg Stock Exchange adopted King II, with its compliance and ethics program standards, as part of its listing requirements.